 Mentoring is a structured relationship between a younger person and a caring individual who offers guidance, support, and encouragement.
-Peer mentoring is an evidence-based strategy to create positive outcomes for youth, including those with increased vulnerability.
+Peer mentoring is an evidence-based strategy being utilized to create positive outcomes for youth.

-During the 2022-2023 school year, Youth and Family Services will pilot a cross-age peer mentoring program at Snowy Peaks Junior and Senior High School.
-Trained high school students will be matched with a middle school student and meet at school for one hour per week throughout the school year.
-Mentors will receive support and training from the Peer Mentoring Specialist using an evidence-based mentoring curriculum, and students can receive community service hours for participation.
+Youth & Family Services is working with Snowy Peaks Junior and Senior High School to implement a peer mentoring program.
+Trained high school students are matched with a middle school student.
+Youth matches meet at school for one hour per week throughout the school year.
+Mentors receive support and training from the Peer Mentoring Specialist using an evidence-based mentoring curriculum.

 Why Peer Mentoring?